 Note: Employers that are subject to GDPR should not rely on employee consent as the sole justification for monitoring employees.
 The inherent imbalance of power in an employee/employer relationship has a significant influence on an employee’s ability to refuse.
 These employers must combine employee consent with other efforts to minimize the privacy impacts of employee monitoring.

 An Accenture business study found that 92% of workers are open to being monitored by their employers, but only if employers use it to provide benefits for the employees.
-When monitoring employees, focus on the tangible benefits the solution will bring to employees.
+When using employee and computer monitoring software, focus on the tangible benefits the solution will bring to employees.

 A privacy-first employee monitoring strategy tracks the minimum inputs needed to meet its stated purpose.
 For example, if the stated purpose is to enforce documented acceptable use policies this goal can be readily met through monitoring employee internet activity.
 Capturing webcam feeds and tracking individual keystrokes would be far more invasive than necessary.